 Sometimes it’s only clear how far we’ve come when you spend a moment looking back, and that's definitely the case with the Razer Viper.
 A decade ago, getting anything beyond 3,200 DPI (‘dots per inch’, or how fast your cursor can move) was good going.
 Now we’re averaging ten times that kind of speed, and the Viper's just upped the ante again.

 This new range - including the wireless Razer Viper Ultimate and the smaller, lighter Razer Viper Mini - aims to give us the most accurate sensor and the quickest click possible.
 It's a mostly successful effort.
 Designed with esports in mind and tested extensively by competitors, the Razer Viper is built to perform.
-In fact, it's easily the best gaming mouse for shooters.
+In fact, it's easily the best gaming mouse for shooters and is a force to be reckoned with when used alongside the best gaming keyboard.

 Price: $79.99 / £79.99